warrendeleon/rn-warrendeleon/docs/planning/stories/US-033-email-password-registration.md

 ## User Story

 **As a** new user wanting to create an account,
-**I want** to register using my email and password with a required profile picture, **So that** I can access the application securely with a personalized profile from day one.
+**I want** to register using my email, password, first name, last name, and mobile number with a required profile picture, **So that** I can access the application securely with a complete personalized profile from day one.

 ---